 Yes, it absolutely does.
-The color of your suit needs to be taken under consideration; the wrong color suit can ruin the perfect shirt and tie combination.
+The color of your suit needs to be taken into consideration; the wrong color suit can ruin the perfect shirt and tie combination.
 All the pieces need to match.

 How to match a tie for a contrast collar shirt?

 For this shirt style, your tie needs to be solid or patterned, a darker shade than the color of the base of your shirt.
 For example, if your dress shirt is blue with a white collar, you need a tie darker than your shirt’s blue.

 What’s the best shirt and tie combo for a charcoal grey suit?

 Grey is a neutral suit color, which offers up a world of color combinations.
 Possibly the nicest possibility is a white dress shirt and a darker grey tie.
 Any tie color would be acceptable, though, depending on the event.

 Navy is another classic suit color that is so easy to pair shirts and ties with.
 A fun twist to consider for this suit would be to wear a light blue dress shirt with a dark-dotted tie.
 It would lower the inherent formality of this suit.

 Should the tie be darker than the shirt?